-• DO Make it easy for us to hear your music or see your work

-We will ask you to provide a link to your most recent music (or other relevant work if you're not applying as an artist).
+- DO Ensure your online presence is up to date We're going to look at your social media and links you provide, so make sure they reflect your most recent or strongest activity. - DO Make it easy for us to hear your music or see your work We will ask you to provide a link to your most recent music (or other relevant work if you're not applying as an artist).
 Make sure that the link will take us to the content in one click.